-What Are Common Accidents That Result in Personal Injury?
+What Are Common Accidents That Result in Injury?

 Many different types of accidents can result in personal injuries.
 Most are avoidable incidents, not true accidents.
-They occur when one or multiple people negligently fail to fulfill their duties of care, resulting in serious injuries to one or more victims.
-One of the most common types of accidents that lead to legal claims in Kansas City is car accidents.
-Collisions involving cars, trucks, motorcycles, bicycles and pedestrians cause catastrophic injuries.
-Someone else may owe you compensation for vehicle accidents depending on the circumstances and the fault laws in your state.
+They occur when one or multiple people negligently fail to fulfill their duties of care , resulting in serious injuries to one or more victims.
+One of the most common types of accidents that lead to legal claims in the greater Kansas City area are car accidents.
+Motor vehicle accidents involving cars, trucks, motorcycles, bicycles and pedestrians cause catastrophic injuries.
+Someone else may owe you compensation for a car accident depending on the circumstances and the fault laws in your state.

-Other common accidents involve dangerous premises.
-A premises such as a grocery store, hotel or gym could contain defects that cause serious injuries.
+Other common accidents involve premises liability accidents.
+Premises such as a grocery store, hotel or gym could contain defects that cause serious injuries.
 Dangerous products can also cause injuries.
 Defective or dangerously designed products could injure consumers, including children.
 Our Kansas City injury attorneys investigate all types of product liability injuries and accidents for signs of negligence.

-What Is the Statute of Limitations for Filing a Personal Injury Suit?
+What Is the Statute of Limitations for Filing a Personal Injury lawsuit?

 Missouri – If you have suffered an injury that occurred in the state of Missouri, you have five years from the date of the injury to file suit against the at-fault party.
 The state of Missouri is one of seven states that has a statute of limitations that is three years or longer.